minnehack/Opaque/README.md

 `mysql -h <domain> -u <user> -p < up.sql`

-Opaque comes with several configuration options-- the only one you'll usually need to set is `services.opaque.database`:
+Opaque comes with several configuration options-- the only one you'll generally need to set is `services.opaque.database`.

 - `services.opaque.enable`